Skip to main content

 Disney’s Fort Wilderness Resort & Campground, Orlando

 For kids (and kids at heart), no trip to Florida would be complete without a stop in Disney World.
 When your family includes members of the four-legged type, look into booking a rustic cabin in the Fort Wilderness Resort & Campground.
-Pups receive a Pluto Welcome Packet upon check-in and can be left unattended in the cabins for up to seven hours.
+Pups receive a Pluto Welcome Packet upon check-in with all the dog swag they could possibly need.
 All dogs must be leashed outside the cabin.
 Proof of up-to-date vaccinations is required.

 Always be sure to ask about current pet policies when you call to make your reservation, including any paperwork you’ll need to complete as well as leash policies, vaccination records, and if additional deposits are required.
 Brush up on obedience training, too, especially if you plan to visit any off-leash dog parks or beaches.

 One last tip: Check with your veterinarian before you go to ask if she has any suggestions for traveling with your pet.
 Our dogs are creatures of habit who don’t always react favorably to a change in schedule.
-Make plans, call ahead, ensure that your pet is always wearing proper identification — then hit the road.
-Whether you’re looking for adventure or a place to relax and recharge, you’re sure to find the getaway you’re looking for in Florida.
+Make plans, call ahead, ensure your pet is always wearing proper identification — then hit the road.
+Whether you’re looking for adventure or a place to relax and recharge, you’re sure to find a getaway full of dog-friendly things to do in Florida.

 Read more